Solar power in the Netherlands: is that a duck? (Updated)

 We apply a rolling mean of 365 days.

-Apparently the demand was more or less stable during the last years (except of course for the drop due to the COVID-19 measures) but instead the demand between 9:00 and 16:00 dropped visibly.
+Apparently the demand was more or less stable during the last years (except for the drop due to the COVID-19 measures and to the increase of energy prices in the recent year) but instead the demand between 9:00 and 16:00 dropped visibly, especially in the last year.

-Another step: let’s see the variability.
-The more the solar power capacity and the more we expect to see a day-by-day variability during the day (again let’s stick to 9:00-16:00).
+Another step: let’s analyse the variability.
+The more the solar power capacity and the more we expect to see a day-by-day variability during the day (the weather in the Netherlands can change very quickly).
 We want to visualise the “gap” between two consecutive (working) days: we expect to see larger gaps with more solar capacity.
+We are still analysing the demand during the period 9:00-16:00.

-According to Solar Market Europe, the Netherlands might add from 13 to 22 GW of solar capacity in the period 2020-2024.
+According to Solar Market Europe, the Netherlands might add 19 GW of solar capacity by 2026.
 It will be interesting then to see how the charts shown in this page will evolve and change.
 Stay tuned.